PeterHahlweg/tiny-experiments/README.md

 ## Notes

+## Install tinygrad in editable mode
+# 1. Go to the directory containing setup.py
+cd ~/github/tinygrad/

+# 2. Ensure PYTHONPATH is not set
+set -e PYTHONPATH

+# 3. If there's an existing tinygrad install, remove it
+uv pip uninstall tinygrad

+# 4. Install in editable mode
+uv pip install -e .

+# 5. When using extra from tinygrad, add it to the PYTHONPATH
+set -x PYTHONPATH ~/github/tinygrad/extra $PYTHONPATH

 ### Kernel Optimizations

 The numbers shown under "globals locals reduce upcast unroll" represent different optimization parameters that tinygrad tries during kernel optimization: